Information for term German Language & Culture

 Berlin is arguably one of Europe’s most dynamic cities.
 After years of dramatic change, Berlin offers an incredible range of activities for all interests.

 The capital of Germany is now a fast developing and vibrant metropolis with many different cultures and sub-cultures living side by side.
 About one-third of Berlin is park land or gardens, contrasting with its urban feel and reputation.
 The Brandenburg Gate serves as a historical landmark , famous as a gateway to the city and for its association with the Berlin Wall which separated the city in East and West and fell in 1989.
 Recently refurbished, it is a national symbol of peace and unity.

-Berlin’s cuisine is a combination of traditionally German fare like meat balls (die Boulette) or mashed potatoes with minced meat (die Beamtenstippe) and endless many dishes influenced by the different communities who have made Berlin home, including two street-food staples: the famous German Currywurst or the Döner Kebab, made famous by Berlin’s Turkish community.
+Berlin’s cuisine is a combination of traditional German dishes such as Bouletten (meat balls) or Kohlrouladen (stuffed cabbage) and endless many dishes influenced by the different communities who have made Berlin home, including two street-food staples: the famous Currywurst and the Döner, the latter made famous by Berlin’s Turkish community.

 Daily LifeClick to Open